Skip to content

 The levers in this calculation

 The inputs — Offer A Base, Offer A On-Target Commission, Offer B Base, Offer B On-Target Commission, and Expected Attainment — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works